lostPixels/plot-runner-agent/api-documentation.md

 ## Authentication

 The API currently doesn't implement authentication.
-If you're implementing a UI that connects to this API, you should consider network-level security measures.
+If you're implementing a UI that connects to this API, consider network-level security measures.

 ## Status Codes

 - `200 OK`: Request succeeded
-- `201 Created`: Resource successfully created
+- `202 Accepted`: Request accepted for processing
 - `400 Bad Request`: Invalid request parameters
 - `404 Not Found`: Resource not found
+- `409 Conflict`: Operation conflicts with current state
-- `413 Payload Too Large`: Request entity too large
+- `413 Payload Too Large`: Request entity too large (max 500MB)
 - `500 Internal Server Error`: Server error

+## Core Concepts

+### Single SVG Workflow

+The simplified API works with a single current SVG file at a time.
+When you upload a new SVG, it replaces any existing one.
+The SVG can contain multiple layers that can be plotted individually.

+### Layer Support

+SVG files can contain multiple layers (Inkscape layers or SVG groups).
+Each layer can be plotted individually by specifying its name in the plot endpoint.

 ## Endpoints